DSLituiev/lab-keras-r/running-docker-containers.md

 Training neural nets is faster on machines with graphic processing units (GPUs), which most laptops don't have.
 Another advantage of Docker containers is that they allow you to easily switch between different machines without reinstalling packages everytime.

-We will be training neural networks in Docker containers **both locally on your laptop and in the cloud using GPU compute instances**; for the purpose of this class, we have obtained some free cloud services credits from [Neuromation](https://neu.ro).
+We will be training neural networks in Docker containers **both locally on your laptop and in the cloud using GPU compute instances**; for the purpose of this class, we have obtained some free cloud credits from [Neuromation](https://neu.ro).
 After this class, you may want to look into UCSF's Wynton cluster, GPU compute instances from Google Cloud or Amazon Web Services, etc.

 ### Glossary:
 - image -- a snapshot of a container that can be stored, transferred, reused.